 Back up to Sci-Fi and here’s another taster from a prolific genre Illustrator, the late Dean Ellis.
 I believe this is the seventh appearance on Sci-Fi-O-Rama of an Ellis Illustration, all are characterised with a highly distinctive almost classical style, similar in many ways to the work of space art pioneer Chesley Bonestell.
 Beautiful renderings of distant worlds and the inky black star-fields the lay within, Ellis’s work is awash with soft hues and subtle shading.

 If it’s your first time viewing a Dean Ellis cover I certainly recommend taking the time to study more

-The book itself; ‘The Tar-Aiym Krang’ sounds like your classic space opera fare, and centres on young orphan and thief known as ‘Flinx ‘ who comes cross a fabled star map…
+The book itself; ‘The Tar-Aiym Krang’ sounds like classic space opera fare and focuses on young orphan and thief known as ‘Flinx ‘ who comes cross a fabled star map…

 ‘Empire of The Atom’ 1974 (Designer Unknown)